-The Company may fail to prioritize investments in developing new products and/or in managing the life cycle of existing products.
+The Company may fail to prioritize investments for the development of new products and/or in the modernization and life cycle management of existing products.

 There is no guarantee that the Company will be able to maintain a portfolio that adheres to the different business models existing in the market and that meets the needs of its customers, besides there being no guarantee that new products, including those from the acquired companies, will achieve the expected results and returns.